Kiribati–New Zealand relations: 2025 diplomatic spat

 On 28 January 2025, Foreign Minister Winston Peters announced that New Zealand would review its bilateral aid programme to Kiribati after Kiribati President Taneti Maamau cancelled three pre-arranged meetings including one scheduled for mid January 2025.
 The New Zealand Government had wanted to discuss how NZ$102 million worth of aid funding allocated to Kiribati between 2021 and 2024 was being spent.
 Peter's visit to Kiribati would have been the first visit by a New Zealand government minister in five years.
-In response, Kiribati Education Minister Alexander Teabo claimed that Maamu was unavailable due to a scheduling conflict caused pre-planned Catholic religious event.
+In response, Kiribati Education Minister Alexander Teabo claimed that Maamu was unavailable due to a scheduling conflict caused by a pre-planned Catholic religious event.
 In response, Peters disputed Teabo's claim that Maamu had a pre-planned commitment, countering that Maamu himself had arranged to meet with him on 21 and 22 January.
 Prime Minister Christopher Luxon and Defence Minister Judith Collins supported Peters' decision, citing a lack of engagement from Kiribati.

 New Zealand Labour Party leader Chris Hipkins, Green Party Member of Parliament Ricardo Menéndez March and Australian National University Development Policy Centre fellow Terence Wood expressed concern that the suspension of New Zealand developmental aid to Kiribati was counter-productive and could lead the island nation to align closer with China, which Kiribati had established diplomatic relations with in 2019.
 Kiribati Member of Parliament Ruth Cross Kwansing and Auckland University of Technology law senior lecturer Sione Tekiteki criticised Peters and the New Zealand Government for allegedly disrespecting traditional Pacific protocol by not sending a head of government to meet a fellow head of government.
 The Kiribati government had invited Peters to meet with Vice-President Teuea Toatu but Peters had insisted on meeting President Maamu, who also served as Kiribati's foreign minister.
 Kwansing and Tekiteki also rejected New Zealand media speculation that Kiribati's growing diplomatic ties with China had led it to snub New Zealand.
 Similarly, Victoria University of Wellington political scientist Iati Iati questioned the New Zealand Government's decision to announce its Kiribati aid review via the media rather than through diplomatic channels.
 Iati compared Peter's actions unfavourably to Australian Deputy Prime Minister Richard Marles' decision to accept a meeting with Toatu in January 2025.
 By contrast, 1News journalist Barbara Dreaver defended the New Zealand Government's response, citing New Zealand and other Pacific governments' frustration with engaging with Maamu over the past two years.